 All organizations have team rituals — from unnoticed mundane Happy Hours to more profound events like rites of passage.
 Smart leaders recognize the value of rituals.
 They understand not only their symbolic importance, but also their potential to change organizational behavior for the better.

 Rituals help create a shared identity, align teams, and move them into action.
 Most importantly, they help bring the culture into life in a human, engaging way that fosters a deep sense of belonging.

-Team Rituals design is something an enjoy a lot, working with teams and organizations.
-Not only is it a vital component of The Culture Design Canvas, but it’s also something that immediately catches people’s attention.
-Whether we are helping a culture transform their culture or running one of our Masterclasses, people usually fall in love with Team Rituals.
+Team Ritual design is something I enjoy a lot when coaching teams and organizations.
+Not only is it a vital component of The Culture Design Canvas, it’s also something that immediately catches people’s attention.
+Whether we’re helping a culture transform their culture or running one of our Masterclasses, people usually fall in love with Team Rituals.

 Why Team Rituals Matter

 Rituals help increase appreciation of everyday accomplishments; they turn the ordinary into something meaningful.
 Toasting, for example, transforms the act of drinking into a celebratory experience.
 A toast is a ritual that expresses honor and goodwill; it’s about celebrating and honoring others or something that participants have achieved together.